LaurensDergent/DataAnalytics/README.md

-This repository was made to work on the group assignment of the course Advanced Analytics in Business.
+This repository was made to work on the group assignment of the course 'Advanced Analytics in Business and Big Data Platforms & Technologies'.

 **Group 5**